cloud-native-toolkit/terraform-gitops-swagger-editor/README.md

 The yaml used to define the resources required to deploy the component can be defined as kustomize scripts, a helm chart, or as raw yaml in the directory.
 In most cases we use helm charts to simplify the required input configuration.

-## Submitting changes

-1. Fork the module git repository into your personal org
-2. In your forked repository, add the following secrets (note: if you are working in the repo in the Cloud Native Toolkit, these secrets are already available):
-    - __IBMCLOUD_API_KEY__ - an API Key to an IBM Cloud account where you can provision the test instances of any resources you need
-    - __GIT_ADMIN_USERNAME__ - the username of a git user with permission to create repositories
-    - __GIT_ADMIN_TOKEN__ - the personal access token of a git user with permission to create repositories in the target git org
-    - __GIT_ORG__ - the git org where test GitOps repos will be provisioned
-3. Create a branch in the forked repository where you will do your work
-4. Create a [draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/) in the Cloud Native Toolkit repository for your branch as soon as you push your first change.
-Add labels to the pull request for the type of change (`enhancement`, `bug`, `chore`) and the type of release (`major`, `minor`, `patch`) to impact the generated release documentation.
-5. When the changes are completed and the automated checks are running successfully, mark the pull request as "Ready to review".
-6. The module changes will be reviewed and the pull request merged.
-After the changes are merged, the automation in the repo create a new release of the module.

 ## Development

 ### Adding logic and updating the test